HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/search/SampleSearchQueryWCMComponent.md

 ## Instructions

+To implement a search query, perform the following steps:

-1. Create a HTML Component with these contents:
+1. Create an HTML component with the following contents:

     ```js
     <script>